Before getting started it’s probably best to deal with the various myths surrounding German wine. Here are the most common ones and the facts.

-Beerenauslese: to select out single grapes or berries.
-BA’s are they are called are always botrytis, luscious, and dessert sweet in style with tart balancing acidity.
+Beerenauslese: as in to select out single grapes or berries.
+BA’s, as they are called, are always made from botrytis fruit, luscious, and dessert sweet in style with tart balancing acidity.
 They’re also known for their great complexity and age-worthiness.

-Eiswein: ice wine; as the name implies a wine made from partially frozen grapes harvested late in the season as in December or even January of the following year.
-By law Eisweins must have the same must weight—amount of grape sugar—as Beerenauslesen hence their positioning in the prädikate hierarchy.
-But Eisweins are a completely different animal from BA’s or TBA’s simply because of the lack of botrytis influence.
-Eisweins also often display remarkably high levels of acidity and like BA’s can age for a very long period of time as in multiple decades—even in half-bottles.
+Eiswein: as the name implies, Eiswein is a wine made from partially frozen grapes harvested late in the season as in December or even January of the following year.
+By law, Eiswein must have the same must weight—amount of grape sugar—as Beerenauslese hence their positioning in the prädikate hierarchy.
+But Eiswein is a completely different animal from BA or TBA simply because of the lack of botrytis influence.
+Eiswein also often displays remarkably high levels of acidity and like BA can age for a very long period of time as in multiple decades—even in half-bottles.